loose-grub30/CubiD/README.md

 ## Acknowledgements

 Part of the code is based on [MAR](https://github.com/LTH14/mar) and [TokenBridge](https://github.com/YuqingWang1029/TokenBridge).
-We use [RAE](https://github.com/xxxx/RAE) for representation encoding and decoding.
+We use [RAE](https://github.com/nyu-visionx/RAE) for representation encoding and decoding.
+Thanks for their awesome work!